-U.S. PIRG is hiring a Transportation Advocate for our national 21st Century Transportation Program.
-We’re looking for an experienced political advocate who will be responsible for media outreach, organizing, developing staff, influencing stakeholders, coalition-building, and fundraising.
+U.S. PIRG is hiring a Transportation Advocate for our national 21st Century Transportation program.
+We’re looking for an experienced political advocate who will be responsible for media outreach, organizing, developing staff, influencing stakeholders, building coalitions and fundraising.

-U.S. policies have long favored automobiles over other forms of travel.
-As a result, Americans are overly dependent on driving and pollute too much.
-Instead, we need to convince our leaders to stop building unnecessary highways and to provide better opportunities to travel by rail, bus, bicycle and walking.
+Our national policies have long favored automobiles over other forms of travel.
+As a result, Americans are overly dependent on driving—contributing to pollution, congestion, poor mental and physical health, and crushing financial burdens for American households.
+Instead, we need to convince our leaders to stop building unnecessary highways and to provide better opportunities to travel by rail, bus, bicycle and foot.

 Program Development: Help develop programs and campaigns, including researching the issue, creating viable policy solutions, and proposing the right political strategy and messaging.

 Advocacy: Make the best case for our policies directly to decision-makers.
-Build relationships with players in regulatory agencies, the statehouse, or in Congress.
+Build relationships with players in regulatory agencies, in statehouses, or in Congress.